Mental Health Facilities Rockford, IL

 Rock County Human Services Janesville Counseling Center - 24.8 miles from Rockford, IL

 Rock County Human Services Janesville Counseling Center is a mental health clinic in Janesville, WI, located at 113 South Franklin Street, 53548 zip code area.
 Rock County Human Services Janesville Counseling Center provides outpatient treatment.
-Rock County Human Services Janesville Counseling Center offers couples/family therapy, group therapy and trauma therapy to adults, seniors 65 or older and young adults.
+Rock County Human Services Janesville Counseling Center offers psychotropic medication, dialectical behavior therapy and individual psychotherapy to seniors 65 or older, young adults and adults.
 Rock County Human Services Janesville Counseling Center also supports people with serious mental illness.
-Additional services offered at Rock County Human Services Janesville Counseling Center include case management, court-ordered outpatient treatment and suicide prevention services.
+Additional services offered at Rock County Human Services Janesville Counseling Center include family psychoeducation, suicide prevention services and case management.

 Learn More